mgravell/Pipelines.Sockets.Unofficial/docs/arenas.md

 }
 ```

 The `iter.CurrentReference.NetValue` here is a highly efficient way of accessing the value *directly in the underlying memory*, without ever copying the `Order` itself.
-It *looks* identical, but the impact here can be significant (for large `T`).
+It *looks* identical, but the impact here can be significant (for large `struct T`).

 Note that not only can you *read* data in this way (without copying), but you can similarly *assign* data directly into the underlying memory (overwriting the value) - simply by *assigning* to `.CurrentReference`.
 This is, once again, semantically identical to assigning to an array (`T[]`) or span (`Span<T>`) via the indexer.